 Is that cute, helpless baby wild animal really abandoned?
 In spring and summer, people frequently find baby wild animals who fall from trees or mysteriously seem to appear, and they assume the babies are orphaned.
 Whether or not an animal is orphaned depends on the animal's age and species, circumstances and how accurately their behavior is interpreted.

 Some animal mothers leave their young alone for long time periods (fawns, rabbits) while others closely supervise them (raccoons).
 The tips below will help you determine if a given animal is truly an orphan and what to do.
 If you have found an orphaned animal, do not touch or feed any baby wild animal.
-If the animal is already in your possession, put the animal in a secure, ventilated container and keep it in a warm, dark and quiet place until an animal control officer can assist.
+If the animal is already in your possession, put the animal in a secure, ventilated container and keep it in a warm, dark and quiet place until a wildlife rehabber can assist.
+Contact a wildlife rehabilitator directly here or here for the most current list of approved DNR rehabbers.
 Loud noises can badly stress baby wild animals, and the wrong foods (like milk and lettuce) can kill them.
 If you must handle the baby animal, heavy gloves should be worn at all times.

 Baby opossums stay in their mother's pouch until they are three months old and the size of a mouse.
 At this age, they ride on her back and sometimes fall off without mom noticing.

-What To Do: If the baby opossums are smaller than 7 inches long (not including the tail), they are too young to be on their own, please call your local Animal Services Agency.
+WHAT TO DO: If the baby opossums are smaller than 7 inches long (not including the tail), they are too young to be on their own, please contact a wildlife rehabilitator directly here or here for the most current list of approved DNR rehabbers.
 If their body length is longer than 7 inches (not including tail), then they're big enough to survive on own.